dmitryduev/DeepStreaks/readme.md

-As of February 2019, the training set for the "rb" classifiers contains 11,857 streak and 13,449 non-streak images; for the "sl" classifiers -- 5,168 long and 11,246 short streak images; for the ""kd" classifiers -- 14,154 "false" and 10,621 "true" images
+As of February 2019, the training set for the "rb" classifiers contains 11,857 streak and 13,449 non-streak images; for the "sl" classifiers -- 5,168 long and 11,246 short streak images; for the "kd" classifiers -- 14,154 "false" and 10,621 "true" images

 ### Training and performance

-The models were trained on-premise at Caltech on a Nvidia Tesla P100 GPU (12G) for about 200-300 epochs with a mini-batch size of 32 (see `deepstreaks.py` for the details).
+The models were trained on-premise at Caltech on an Nvidia Tesla P100 GPU (12G) for about 200-300 epochs with a mini-batch size of 32 (see `deepstreaks.py` for the details).

 #### Training and validation accuracies